Celebrate Ganesh Chaturthi with Amazing Savings! Enjoy up to 50% off on all our services! 😊

 6 Common Robots.txt Issues & How To Fix Them

 Robots.txt is an essential element of SEO that tells search engines how a website should crawl.
 The robots exclusion standard, or simply Robots.txt, is a standard used by websites to communicate with web crawlers.
-It prevents your website from being overloaded by crawler requests by specifying the areas of the website which should not process.
+It prevents your website from being overloaded by crawler requests by specifying the areas of the website that should not be processed.
 It is necessary to use Robots.txt to restrain your website from generating an infinite number of pages when you run a website with dynamic URLs.

 Where is Robots.txt